Home / Family and children / Teenagers and diabetes

 2.Teens with Diabetes: Issue for Parents.
 The University of Michigan Health Page. https://www.uofmhealth.org/health-library/hw38332.
 Accessed 25AUG2021

-3. Making the Leap from Type 1 Teen to Adult.
-The Centers for Disease Control and Prevention Page. https://www.cdc.gov/diabetes/basics/type-1-juvenile-to-adult.html.
-Accessed 25AUG2021
+3. How to Make the Leap from Type 1 Teen to Adult.
+The Centers for Disease Control and Prevention Page. https://www.cdc.gov/diabetes/about/type-1-teen-adult.html.
+Accessed 24JUN2024

 Resources for parents and caregivers